 Dansville High School and Genesee Valley BOCES Sports Science Academy

 Attending St. John Fisher College, studying Sports Management

 Aspirational from the word “GO,” Maggie’s goal is to “…empower women in a male-dominated environment…working in an athletic organization at a management level…to give women a voice and develop a way to lift up young girls who want to become a part of the world of sports as athletes or professionals.”
 Her High School Principal shared that “she lives by the character traits of honesty, leadership, citizenship, responsibility, and service.”
 This is exemplified by Maggie’s development of “The Bacon Baker” during the pandemic.
 She baked as an outlet and to fill time.
 Word spread, and people began asking to purchase her baked goods.
-She elected to donate all profits and has gifted almost $4,000 to her school’s backpack program which serves students and families with food insecurities in her school district.
+She elected to donate all profits and has gifted almost $4,000 to her school’s backpack program serving students and families with food insecurities in her school district.
 Maggie has been involved as a participant and leader in service, sports, and extra-curricular activities and is ranked 10th in her graduating class.
 Accepted into the robust St. John Fisher Service Scholarship Program, Maggie will continue to hone her leadership and community service skills, while expanding on her academic excellence and well-rounded character as she pursues her Sports Management degree.

 Keshequa High School

 Attending SUNY Cortland, studying Elementary and Special Education